Automattic/wp-calypso/packages/i18n-calypso/README.md

 ## Some Background

-I18n accepts a language-specific locale json file that contains the whitelisted translation strings for your JS project, uses that data to instantiate a [Jed](https://messageformat.github.io/Jed/) instance, and exposes a single `translate` method with sugared syntax for interacting with Jed.
+I18n accepts a language-specific locale json file that contains the whitelisted translation strings for your JS project, uses that data to instantiate a [Tannin](https://github.com/aduth/tannin) instance, and exposes a single `translate` method with sugared syntax for interacting with Tannin.

 ### Key Hashing

 In order to reduce file-size, i18n-calypso allows the usage of hashed keys for lookup.
-This is a non-standard extension of the Jed standard which is enabled by supplying a header key `key-hash` to specify a hash method (currently only `sha1` is supported), as well as a hash length.
+This is a non-standard extension of the Jed standard (used by Tannin) which is enabled by supplying a header key `key-hash` to specify a hash method (currently only `sha1` is supported), as well as a hash length.
 For example `sha1-4` uses the first 4 hexadecimal chars of the sha1 hash of the standard Jed lookup string.
 As a further optimization, variable hash lengths are available, potentially requiring multiple lookups per string: `sha1-3-7` specifies that hash lengths of 3 to 7 are used in the file.

 #### Example